This post may contain affiliate links. Please read how we make money for more information.

 Earning a college degree that leads to a good-paying job is a good thing.
 Going deep in debt with a student loan that could take many years to repay is not.

-One of the best financial tips for young adults to consider is to avoid expensive colleges and universities.
+Avoiding expensive colleges and universities can help you save big on college expenses.
 Many people think that the key to success in life is graduating from a “good school,” but many of these schools are very expensive.

 Many factors determine your success in life.
 The school you graduate from is just one of many.
 The career you choose, for example, may be a more important choice than the school you attend.